nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 ## Crew access:

-**<span style="color:saddlebrown;">¡ ATTENTION !</span>** Runners’ crews and spectators are \*not\* allowed at Hwy 210 or Peterson’s aid stations.
+**<span class="nb">¡ ATTENTION !</span>** Runners’ crews and spectators are \*not\* allowed at Hwy 210 or Peterson’s aid stations.
 We have to disqualify runners who ignore this rule.
 As a runner participant, you are responsible for your crew and fans understanding this limitation.

 ## Drop bags: